 Short-haul air freight is one of aviation's stubborn cost problems.
 Roughly half the operating cost of a small cargo aircraft is the pilot — pay, training, certification, fatigue rules, scheduling.
 Remove the pilot, and a 200-mile UPS feeder route that costs $400 per leg drops to about $80 per leg.

-UPS, FedEx, and Amazon have all signed letters of intent.
-Pacific island governments have signed harder commitments — countries like Vanuatu, the Solomons, and the Marshall Islands need air resupply between dozens of islands and cannot get pilots in the numbers required.
+Remote regions are the natural early market: Pacific island nations like Vanuatu, the Solomons, and the Marshall Islands need air resupply between dozens of islands and cannot get pilots in the numbers required.

 Defence Wants In Too

-The US Marine Corps awarded Pyka a $5 million experimentation contract in late 2025 to test the Pelican Cargo for “contested logistics” — the unglamorous but vital task of moving fuel, ammunition, and food between dispersed island bases when manned aviation is too expensive or too risky.
+Pyka has delivered Pelican Cargo aircraft to the US Air Force's AFWERX Agility Prime programme, and with partner Sierra Nevada Corporation is offering a militarised variant for "contested logistics" — the unglamorous but vital task of moving fuel, ammunition, and food between dispersed island bases when manned aviation is too expensive or too risky.
 The Pacific is the test theatre: it is exactly the operational space the Pelican was designed for.

 Certification Is the Last Battle

 The flight worked.
 The technology works.
-The remaining question is whether the FAA will issue Part 137 certification for unmanned commercial cargo without a pilot in the loop.
-Pyka’s CEO has hinted at “very late 2026” as the realistic target.
-If they get it, every Cessna Caravan freight operator in the United States gets put on notice — and the world’s first true pilotless airline becomes a real category in commercial aviation.
+The remaining question is whether the FAA will issue Part 135 certification for unmanned commercial cargo without a pilot in the loop.
+Pyka is aiming for late 2026 as a realistic target.
+If they get it, every Cessna Caravan freight operator in the United States gets put on notice — and the world's first true pilotless airline becomes a real category in commercial aviation.

 Sources: Defence Blog, Aviation Week, Pyka product brief.